IsakAlmgren/routesuit/README.md

    - Set your morning commute start and end hours (24-hour format)
    - Set your evening commute start and end hours

-3. **Customize Recommendations** (Optional):
+3. **Customize Settings** (Optional):
-   - Adjust temperature thresholds for clothing levels
    - Modify precipitation thresholds
-   - Edit clothing recommendation messages
+   - Configure commute times
+   - Configure notification days and times

 ### Daily Use

 - Open the app to see weather forecasts for your next commute
-- View temperature, clothing recommendations, and rain alerts
+- View temperature and rain alerts
-- Tap "Refresh" to update the forecast
+- Pull down to refresh the forecast (pull-to-refresh)
 - Check notifications for daily weather updates

 ## Configuration